 This paper has shown how the extreme liberalization of financial markets, accompanied by incomplete and often inappropriate regulation, as well as lack of taxation of the financial sector and the permissiveness of tolerating completely opaque and unregulated instruments and activities (in the so called shadow banking system) led to excessive leverage and risk taking in the financial sector, which caused the largest and most global financial crisis, since the Great Crash in the 1930s.
 This global crisis has had very negative effects on growth, investment and poverty reduction not only in the countries where it originated but also in the developing world.
-During previous periods, when finance was simpler, financial markets focused more on the needs of the real economy and were better regulated (as during the first decades of the post-World War II period).
-They created practically no costly financial crises and contributed to far more rapid economic growth.
+During previous periods, when finance was simpler, financial markets focused more on the needs of the real economy and were better regulated (as during the first decades of the post-World latitude for banks.